 Governor Mark Dayton also was on hand to dedicate the veterans memorial, which he described as a “fitting tribute” to the warrior spirit.
 “We see that same spirit in this effort, which puts such a strong emphasis on education, community values and unity,” Dayton said.
 He commended Red Lake for demonstrating its commitment to education with the new tribal college facility.

 Red Lake Nation Tribal College President Dan King paid tribute to the Tribal Council, hereditary chiefs and community members who gave their unqualified support to the project at every stage.
 He also recognized the architects and builders responsible for the unique design of the buildings.
-The design team was guided by input from the Red Lake community, he noted.
+The architects and design team were guided by input from the Red Lake community, he noted.
+These architects are using efficient tools such as architect’s drawing iPad and the like in making their craft.

 “Red Lake tribal members said they didn’t want to just build a couple of big boxes on this beautiful spot,” King said.
 “They wanted the design to reflect the culture and traditions of the Red Lake Nation.
 They wanted it to be unique, and that’s exactly what we have now in these two beautiful buildings.”